 Safety Habit Number Two: Reject All Distractions While You Have a Cutting Tool in Your Hand

-Another common mistake everyone makes from time to time is to allow a distraction to affect us while holding a chisel or knife.
-For instance, trying to juggle a can of beer and a chisel in the same hand at the same time may place one’s nose or eyeball at risk (alcohol is such an uplifting beverage); Or scrambling to answer a cell phone call without setting the chisel down first may result in the sudden appearance of an inconveniently leaking red nick in one’s neck that doesn’t quite compliment the fashion statement being made by hand-embroidered woodworking robes.
+Another common mistake everyone makes from time to time is to allow a distraction to affect them while holding a chisel, knife or axe.
+For instance, trying to juggle a can of beer and a chisel in the same hand at the same time may place one’s nose or eyeball at risk (alcohol is such an uplifting beverage); Or scrambling to answer a cell phone call without setting a super-sharp carving knife down first may result in the sudden appearance of an inconveniently leaking red nick in one’s neck that doesn’t quite compliment the fashion statement goal of wearing hand-embroidered woodworking robes.

-Case in point: Many moons ago, before my beard turned white, I was cutting mortises with a sharp chisel at my workbench, using the time-honored butt clamp, of course, when a yellow-jacket wasp (of which I have an uncontrollable phobia ever since a frantic encounter as a small child with a hornet’s nest in Grandma’s attic), landed on my leg.
+Case in point: Many moons ago, when I was a poor, self-employed student lacking my current elegant white beard and with much less dignity around the waist, I was cutting mortises for a custom door with a sharp chisel at my workbench setup on an apartment balcony, using the time-honored butt clamp, of course, when a yellow-jacket wasp (of which I have an uncontrollable phobia ever since a frantic encounter as a small child with a hornet’s nest in Grandma’s attic), landed on my leg.
 In a blind panic I swiped the wasp off my left thigh with my left hand, which by total coincidence was also holding the chisel.
 40 years later I still have that big unsightly scar that ended my promising career as a bikini model before it really got started, tragically robbing the world of great beauty (ツ)。

 Professional woodcarvers all know somebody with deep, crippling injuries to nerves and tendons in hands or legs from using carving tools improperly or while distracted.
 Not a few have lost whole hands.
 The wise ones wear kevlar or steel mesh gloves when they must secure work by hand while using chisels or knives.
 While I don’t condone it, professional woodcarvers must sometimes violate the rules just to get the job done.
 These safety gloves are good for preventing slicing cuts, and help to reduce the severity of injuries in all cases, but may not stop a knife or chisel from stabbing you if it is motivated, so please don’t violate the first rule just because you’re wearing fancy gloves.